TemboPlus-Frontend/frontend-core-js/docs/country.md

 # Country Class Documentation

 The `Country` class provides a standardized way to work with country data in your application.
-It offers static access to all countries through their ISO codes, comprehensive validation, and utility methods for country identification.
+It offers static access to all countries through their ISO codes and full names, comprehensive validation, and utility methods for country identification.

 ## Overview

 - Represents individual countries with name and ISO country code
+- Provides static properties for direct access to countries via ISO codes (e.g., `Country.US`)
-- Provides static properties for direct access to countries (e.g., `Country.US`, `Country.us`)
+- Provides static properties for direct access to countries via full names (e.g., `Country.UNITED_STATES`)
 - Includes utility methods for validating country information
-- Handles JavaScript reserved keywords (like 'in' for India)
-- Follows a singleton pattern for consistent data access

-## Installation

-The Country class works in Deno projects.
-Make sure you have the following files:

-- `country.ts`: The main Country class implementation
-- `countries.json`: JSON data containing all country information
+- Prevents direct instantiation - only accessible through static methods or properties

 ## Basic Usage